Andy Ogles: General

-Ogles faced Democratic nominee Heidi Campbell in the November general election.
-The district was previously a Democratic stronghold centered on Nashville, but has been redrawn as an area that voted for Republican Donald Trump by 12 percentage points in the 2020 presidential election.
-This was done by splitting Democratic-heavy Nashville into three congressional districts.
+Ogles faced Tennessee senator Heidi Campbell in the November general election.
+The district was previously a Democratic stronghold centered on Nashville, but had been redrawn as an area that voted for Republican Donald Trump by 12 percentage points in the 2020 presidential election.
+This was done by splitting heavily Democratic Nashville into three congressional districts.
 When the new district boundaries were announced, the Democratic incumbent decided to retire, calling the new district "unwinnable" for a Democrat.

-On August 30, Ogles was succeeded as county mayor by Sheila Butt, a former member of the Tennessee House of Representatives.
 Ogles was endorsed by the House Freedom Caucus, the House Republican Conference's farthest-right bloc.

-During the election, Ogles avoided the major local media in favor of conservative local talk radio and posted very little on social media.
+During the campaign, Ogles avoided the major local media in favor of conservative local talk radio and posted very little on social media.
 Early in the campaign, he made some appearances with a flamethrower, saying he would use it on President Joe Biden's work when he got to Washington.
-A late October appearance with Texas U.S. Senator Ted Cruz in Franklin was announced in his first campaign-related Twitter post since he won the Republican primary.
-He declined all invitations to debate, drawing criticism from McCarthy.
+A late October appearance with Texas U.S. senator Ted Cruz in Franklin was announced in his first campaign-related Twitter post since he won the Republican primary.
+He declined several invitations to debate.

-Ogles was slightly outraised and outspent.
-He raised almost $1 million for his campaign, including the loan, and spent $573,000.
-In contrast, Campbell raised over $1 million, none of it in loans, and spent $679,000, largely on television ads.
+Ogles was slightly outraised and outspent by Campbell.
+He raised almost $1 million for his campaign, including what he falsely represented at the time as a $320,000 personal loan, and spent $573,000.
+In contrast, Campbell raised over $1 million, without the use of personal loans, and spent $679,000 largely on television ads.

-The election was complicated by local officials inadvertently sending 1,000 voters ballots with the wrong congressional or state legislative district elections on them, due to a mistake made with Davidson County's geographic information system database.
-A lawsuit the Tennessee League of Women Voters chapter brought against the state that could have delayed voting in the county was settled at the last minute.
-As a result, 438 voters who had already cast the wrong ballot were allowed to vote on provisional ballots that were only to be counted if the final margin was narrower.

-It was not.
-Ogles won the general election in November with 56% of the vote to Campbell's 41%, becoming the first Republican to represent the state's 5th district since the 19th century and leaving Nashville without any Democratic representatives in Congress for the first time in modern history.
+Ogles won the general election in November with 56% of the vote to Campbell's 42%, becoming the first Republican to represent the state's 5th district since the 19th century.
+As a result, Nashville was not represented by a single Democrat in Congress for the first time in modern history.